hotg-ai/rune/python/README.md

-# Python Proc Block Bindings
+# Rune Python Bindings

+A Python module which exposes
-A python module exporting several common proc blocks as a Python module, primarily intended for use in training models.
+A python module exporting the several common proc blocks as a Python module, primarily intended for use in training models.

 ## Getting Started (Developer)